sabdoudaoura/GLMMC-Generalist-and-Lightweight-Model-for-Multilabel-Classification-/README.md

 # 🤖 GLMMC: Generalist and Lightweight Model for Multilabel Classification

-GLMMC is a Multilabel Classification Model capable of classifying texts into various labels predifined entties using a bidirectional transformer encoder (BERT-like).
-It provides a practical alternative to Large Language Models (LLMs) that, despite their flexibility, are costly and large for resource-constrained scenarios.
+GLMMC is a Multilabel Classification Model capable of classifying texts into various predefined entities using a bidirectional transformer encoder (BERT-like).
+It provides a practical alternative to Large Language Models (LLMs), which, despite their flexibility, are costly and too large for resource-constrained scenarios.

 ### Usage
 ```python